Practical guidebooks for the more adventurous traveller.

 Itineraries and Direction

-Contents List | Contents List | Introduction | About the West Highland Way | When to go | Itineraries and Direction | Minimum Impact Walking | Sample route
+Contents List | Introduction | About the West Highland Way | When to go | Itineraries and Direction | Minimum Impact Walking | Sample route guide: Rowardennan to Inversnaid | A new way to end the Way | Stage map and profile: Bridge of Orchy to Kingshouse

-All walkers are individuals.
-Some like to cover large distances as quickly as possible, others are happy to stroll along stopping whenever the whim takes them.
+Walkers are individuals.
+Some like to cover large distances as quickly as possible, others are happy to stroll along stopping whenever the fancy takes them.
 You may want to walk the West Highland Way all in one go, tackle it over a series of weekends or use the trail for linear day walks; the choice is yours.
 To accommodate these differences this guidebook has not been divided into rigid daily stages which often leads to a fixed mindset of how you should walk.
 Instead, it’s been designed to make it easy for you to plan your own perfect itinerary.

-The planning map (see opposite inside cover) and table of village/town facilities (see opposite) summarise the essential information and make it straightforward to make a plan of your own.
-Alternatively, to make it even easier, have a look at the suggested itineraries (see pp30-1) and simply choose your preferred type of accommodation and speed of walking.
-There are also suggestions on p27 for those who want to experience the best of the trail over a day or a weekend.
-The public transport map and table on pp42-5 may also be useful at this stage.
+There are also suggestions on p34 for those who want to experience the best of the trail over a day or a weekend.
+The public transport map and table on pp44-8 may also be useful at this stage.

 Having made a rough plan, turn to Part 5, where you will find summaries of the route; full descriptions of accommodation, places to eat and other services in each village and town; as well as detailed trail maps.